campbe13/JS320-2021/06-webstorage/README.md

 Note, as you go along put in appropriate JSDoc comments for the functions and inline comments on the code as needed.

-1. Add an unordered or ordered list to the html
+1. Add an unordered or ordered list to the html (do this with code or hard code it)
 1. Modify the code so that every time you add a puppet a list item is also added to the html list, with information from the object.
 ***test & make sure it is working before going to the next step, see the screen shot below as an example***
 1. Modify the code so that every time you newly load the site it populates the list